Long Hot Summer (Girls Aloud song): Music video

 The music video for "Long Hot Summer" was directed by Max & Dania.
 It was influenced by Herbie: Fully Loaded, even though the song never actually made the film's soundtrack.
 The video opens with scenes of the band members wearing coveralls, working in a garage called Pit Stop.
 "GA Auto" is written in pink on their coveralls, the walls and a calendar.
 In accordance with the song's title, it is a hot day so the girls are attempting to cool themselves as they work.
 Each girl takes off her coveralls to reveal a skimpy clubbing outfit, and the girls proceed to do a dance routine as the song concludes.

 In a review of the single, musicOMH referenced the video.
 Alexis Kirke wrote, "half of the Girls Aloud phenomenon is about these ladies "forms", so I'm "content" to merge this piece of media into its stylist-driven and over-thinned orange-tinted video."
 The video can be found on the DVD release of 2005's What Will the Neighbours Say?
 Live, as well as 2007's Style.

 Live performances

 "Long Hot Summer" was performed live for the first time on CD:UK on 24 July 2005, using fans in their dance routine.
 They returned to the show the following month and performed the single the weekend ahead of its release, accompanied by a Jeep as a prop.
 They also performed the song on shows such as GMTV, Ministry of Mayhem, Pepsi Max Downloaded, Smile, Top of the Pops, and Top of the Pops Reloaded.
 Girls Aloud also performed at London gay nightclub G-A-Y to promote the release of "Long Hot Summer".
 They also appeared at the summer open-air concerts Big Gay Out, Live on the Lawn, and pop2thepark.

-Girls Aloud performed "Long Hot Summer" on 2006's Chemistry Tour and 2007's The Greatest Hits Tour.
+Girls Aloud performed "Long Hot Summer" on 2006's Chemistry Tour, 2007's The Greatest Hits Tour and 2024's The Girls Aloud Show.